bennettslin/yearlings_bobtail_app/PROMO_WORK.md

 # Promo work
 * Have larger title and smaller subtitles.
 * Consistent way to render paragraphs in bodies.
-* Smart quotes don't work when starts with parentheses
 * Separate formatSlideMetadata function into two

 * Create onesheet page.
 * Create promo homepage.

 * Need to reset scroll upon promo path change?
+(Not if it's a separate PromoView, it seems.)
+* Bottom of promo content has no minimum margin in low height screens.
+(Maybe don't bother to fix.)

 # Bonus
 * Revise PromoAnchor?